-A rate "lock" or "commitment" is a promise from the lender to hold a specific interest rate and a specific number of points for you for a specified period of time during your application process.
-This saves you from working through your entire application process and learning at the end that your interest rate has risen higher.
+When you are promised a "rate lock" from a lender, it means that you are guaranteed to get a set interest rate over a certain number of days for the application process.
+This protects you from working through your whole application process and finding out at the end that your interest rate has gotten higher.

-Although there are various lengths of rate lock periods (from 15 to 60 days), the longer ones are generally more expensive.
-You can get a longer period for your lock, but in doing so, will likely have a higher interest rate than you would have with a shorter rate lock period
+Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer spans usually costing more.
+You can get a longer period for your lock, but in making this choice, will probably have a higher rate than you would have with a shorter span of time

 Do you have a question regarding a mortgage program?